racherson/uno_player/README.md

 ## Notes

 Some commands and queries may take some time to run.
-If it looks like the KB isn't updated immediately, wait up to a minute just in case and give the system time to run.
+If it looks like the KB isn't updated immediately, wait a minute just in case and give the system time to run.
+The status tab will tell you the states of the different agents; here you can see if the session-reasoner is still planning.